m13253/JKSN/README.md

 Checksums:

-    0xf0: a CRC32 checksum
+    0xf0: a CRC32 checksum will be immediately followed
-    0xf1: an MD5 checksum
+    0xf1: an MD5 checksum will be immediately followed
-    0xf2: a SHA-1 checksum
+    0xf2: a SHA-1 checksum will be immediately followed
-    0xf3: a SHA-2 checksum
+    0xf3: a SHA-2 checksum will be immediately followed
     0xf8: a delayed CRC32 checksum will be present at the end of the stream
     0xf9: a delayed MD5 checksum will be present at the end of the stream
     0xfa: a delayed SHA-1 checksum will be present at the end of the stream